 - My humanistic motivation and wholesome intentions to help others has been disbelieved, dismissed, or ridiculed.

-- Blistering, sustained ad hominem attacks.
+- Hostility in the form of blistering and sustained ad hominem attacks.

 - Been told, and often suggested, I should take someone’s advice because of their “status and experience.”